 - 2 tsp. cinnamon

-Prepare a muffin pan by either brushing with each with a little coconut oil or spraying with some cooking spray.
+- Prepare a muffin pan by either brushing each cup with a little coconut oil or spraying with some cooking spray.